2025 St. Peter by-election

-On 14 January 2025, a by-election was held in the Antiguan parliamentary seat of St. Peter following the assassination of Asot Michael.
+On 14 January 2025, a by-election was held in the Antiguan parliamentary seat of St. Peter following the murder of Asot Michael.
 It was Antigua and Barbuda's third election since Prime Minister Gaston Browne emerged victorious in the 2023 general election.
 It was also the second by-election held outside of Barbuda since independence in 1981.
 At 23:24 AST, the election was called by ABS for Turner.

 Background

 Asot Michael had been the member of parliament for St. Peter since the 2004 general election.
 In the 2023 general election, Michael ran as an independent due to his expulsion from the party in 2021.
 Rawdon Turner was chosen by the Labour Party to run against him, although Michael won the seat with a comfortable 58.07% of the vote.
-On 4 November 2024, Michael was assassinated, and his short term was defined by an extremely tense relationship with the government, resulting in the government-backed speaker expelling him from the House of Representatives for three sittings.
+On 4 November 2024, Michael was murdered, and his short term was defined by an extremely tense relationship with the government, resulting in the government-backed speaker expelling him from the House of Representatives for three sittings.

 On 20 December, the date of the election was announced, with the UPP, ABLP, and MLVOP all fielding candidates.
 The MLVOP candidate, Nigel Bascus, has attempted to run in all by-elections since the 2023 general election, never being able to meet the nomination requirements.
 The MVLOP did not secure enough support to appear on the ballot.